Are you a high school student considering applying to Brandeis? Please email us to schedule a visit with a current student or staff member in Hillel.

 ALL Brandeis students are welcome at Hillel programs, to join our mailing lists, and be involved in any of our affiliated clubs and organizations.
 If you’ve never been to a Jewish worship service or Shabbat dinner and would like to join us, please let us know and we can pair you with a student host.

 Hillel's Shabbat and holiday schedule is posted in our weekly email announcements.
 There are Orthodox, Masorti, and Reform services each week.
 In addition, some Friday nights feature an additional service option.
 A sampling of these creative services includes: Reconstructionist, Shira Chadasha, featuring separate seating for men and women, with Kabbalat Shabbat led by a woman, and Sephardi, coordinated by Brandeis Org. of Sephardi Students.
 Havdallah Nashira, a combined effort of our Masorti and Reform groups, meets every other Saturday evening for a song filled ending to the Shabbat.

 I am interested in going to Israel.
 Can Hillel help me?

 Yes.
-Hillel at Brandeis participates in the Taglit-Birthright: Israel program.
+Brandeis participates in the Taglit-Birthright: Israel program.
 If you are a Jewish student between the ages of 18-26 and have not been on a peer Israel trip, you may be eligible for a free trip.
-Registration is twice yearly: in early September, for the winter trip during semester break, and in mid-February for the late spring trip.
-Register here or e-mail Jacob Markey for more information.
-Jacob can also help you explore additional opportunities for travel or study in Israel if you are not eligible for a Taglit-Birthright: Israel trip.
+Registration is twice yearly: in early September, for the winter trip during semester break, and in late January for the spring trip.
+Email Tamar Brendzel for more info.
+Tamar can also help you explore additional opportunities for travel or study in Israel if you are not eligible for a Taglit-Birthright: Israel trip.